zeriontech/zerion-wallet-extension/README.md

 npm start
 ```

-This command will compile the extension and run it in a mode suitable for development.
-Ensure you follow specific instructions or prerequisites for running the extension in your development environment.
+This command will build the extension in development mode.
+The output files are written to the `./dist` folder.

 ### 5. Import Extension

-1. **Enable Developer Mode in Chrome**: Go to `chrome://extensions/` and enable Developer mode.
+1. **Enable Developer Mode in Chrome**: Go to `chrome://extensions` and enable Developer mode.
-2. **Import the Extension**: Click on 'Load unpacked' and select the build folder.
+2. **Import the Extension**: Click on 'Load unpacked' and select the build folder (`./dist` from the previous step).

 ## License